How to use free-threaded Python in a uv project

 Run your tests

 uv run pytestFree-threaded Python exposes thread-safety bugs that the GIL previously hid.
 Shared mutable state across threads now needs explicit locks, atomic primitives, or message passing.
-If your project uses threads intentionally, run the test suite under load (for example, with pytest-xdist) and watch for new flakes.
+To surface these races, run your existing suite in a thread pool with pytest-run-parallel or pytest-freethreaded, which execute each test across many threads at once. pytest-xdist parallelizes across separate processes, so it speeds up the run but cannot expose the in-process data races free-threading introduces.

 Roll back if you need to